-Lance has published a number of research papers on the history and theory of architecture in academic journals, notably the Journal of Architectural Education (JAE).
-His essay "Slumming in Utopia" (2000) coined the term "protest construction" and won the JAE Award from the Association of Collegiate Schools of Architecture (ACSA).
-His essays have been widely cited in book and academic journals.
+Lance has published a number of research papers on the history and theory of architecture, and these essays have been widely cited in books and academic journals and taught in schools.
+“Hidden Lines” was included in a 2012 Routledge compendium of architectural theory that includes the writing of Louis Sullivan, Frank Lloyd Wright, Le Corbusier, and Robert Venturi.
+"Slumming in Utopia,” which coined the term "protest construction,” won the JAE Award from the Association of Collegiate Schools of Architecture (ACSA).

 "The Ship of Theseus: Identity and the Barcelona Pavilion(s)," Journal of Architectural Education, October, 2018

 Uses the philosophy of identity to study the differences between the 1929 and 1986 pavilions.
 Supported by a 2001 grant from the Graham Foundation.

 "Transcendent Space," SIAJ, Catholic University of America Architecture Journal, Summer, 2005